thoughtram/blog/_posts/2015-07-06-even-better-es5-code-for-angular-2.md

 date:       2015-07-06
 update_date: 2016-08-11

-summary:    "One of the biggest things to consider when it comes to using Angular 2, is the upgrade path from Angular 1.
-Angular 2 is entirely written in TypeScript but browsers today only support ES5 or some features of ES6.
-However, nobody prevents us from writing Angular 2 code in ES5.
-A couple of weeks ago we wrote about exactly that.
-This time, we take a look at a new, much better, syntax to write Angular 2 in ES5."
+summary:    "Nobody prevents us from writing Angular 2 code in ES5.
+In this article we take a look at a new, much better, syntax to write Angular 2 in ES5."

 categories:
   - angular